Existence and Uniqueness for the SQG Vortex-Wave System when the Vorticity is Constant near the Point-Vortex: Presentation of the Problem and Main Result

 \subsubsection{A Weaker Notion of Weak Solution}

-The remaining difficulty is the second integral in~\eqref{eq:Integrals not defined}, which is more difficult to treat since $H= -\nabla^\perp(-\Delta)^s\delta_z$, which more singular than $v:=-\nabla^\perp(-\Delta)^s\theta.$ One possible idea would have been to regularize $\delta_0(x-z(t))$ in the same spirit than~\eqref{eq:relaxed}.
+The remaining difficulty is the second integral in~\eqref{eq:Integrals not defined}, which is more difficult to treat since $H= -\nabla^\perp (-\Delta)^{-s}\delta_z$, which is more singular than $v:=-\nabla^\perp(-\Delta)^{-s}\theta.$ One possible idea would have been to regularize $\delta_0(x-z(t))$ in the same spirit than~\eqref{eq:relaxed}.
 Nevertheless, such an approach would have made loose the information on the deformation of $\theta$ in the neighborhood of the singularity of a point-vortex.

-To pass-by this difficulty, we choose to introduce a weaker notion of solution that is weaker than the standard notion of \emph{weak solution}.
+To pass-by this difficulty, we choose to introduce a weaker notion of solution that is weaker than the standard notion of \emph{weak solution} exploiting the fact that the singularity in the equation lays in a small set : a single point moving in time.
+This idea is inspired by the work of Schochet~\cite{Schochet_1995} on Euler point-vortices.
 We first recall that, in a general formulation, the standard notion of weak solution writes:

 where $\cF:\cD'\times\cD\to\RR$ is the function that represent the weak formulation of the studied equation (the function $u\mapsto\cF(u,\phi)$ may be well-defined only on a subspace of $\cD'$).

 \begin{definition}[$V$-weak solutions] Let $\Omega$ be a domain and $V\subseteq\cD(\Omega;\RR^d).$ Then